Table of Contents

 If you don’t want to spam your webinar guests, be tactical about the number of reminders you send them.
 Three reminder emails is an ideal number, as it’s enough to grab attention but not overwhelming for your attendees.
 Experiment with sending one reminder 24 hours before the webinar, one an hour before, and one 15 minutes before the webinar is due to start.

-Another good practice is to remind your sign-ups of what they will get from attending and to use copy that shows them your webinar is unmissable if they want to master a specific skill.
+Another good practice is to remind your sign-ups of what they will get from attending and to use a copy that shows them your webinar is unmissable if they want to master a specific skill.

 To make sure your reminder emails are opened, experiment with your email reminder subject line.
 Track what captures people’s attention most, and keep it in mind for your next webinar.